viet34tqc/notebook/technical-terms.md

 Two different requests 'raced' against each other and the result might come in a different order than you expected. <https://beta.reactjs.org/learn/you-might-not-need-an-effect>

+## Prefetch and preload

+- Prefetch tells browser that you are gonna need this resource in the future, and browser will load it when it's idle.
+Usecase: apply when user hovers on a link, it's a very high chance that he will click it so you prefetch this link in advance (like NextJS 13)
+- Preload tells browser that this resource is very important, please load it asap.
+Usecase: apply for important resource in the first render, ex: font, hero image.

 ## Object reference (reference) in JS

 <https://www.aleksandrhovhannisyan.com/blog/javascript-pass-by-reference/#object-references-are-pointers>